 The editors of a peer reviewed volume with as its working title Replacement and replaceability: theoretical traditions and contemporary practices, call for papers.
 Departing from the idea that

-replacement and replaceability can be productive concepts for the study of cultural objects, we are looking for contributions from interdisciplinary scholars working on the interstices between different fields of knowledge such as comparative literature, philosophy, visual studies, gender and queer studies, feminist theory, post- and de- colonial theory, psychoanalysis,
+replacement and replaceability can be productive concepts for the study of cultural objects, we are looking for contributions from interdisciplinary scholars working on the interstices between different fields of knowledge such as comparative literature, anthropology, philosophy, visual studies, gender and queer studies, feminist theory, post- and de- colonial theory, psychoanalysis,

-theorize what replacement might signify for us today, and how it can help us figure out how it can be a significant tool for the study of cultural phenomena.
+representation, witnessing, sacrifice, memory, the digital, performativity, and the environment.
+We are looking for proposals that stage a dialogue between the notion of replacement on the one hand and an object of study on the other.
+The aim is to theorize what replacement might signify for us today, and how it can help us figure out how it can be a significant tool for the study of cultural phenomena.
 We would like to trace replacement back to some of its more traditional theoretical roots, drawing on traditions ranging from Marxism to Psychoanalysis and from Nietzsche to more recent French theory, all the while remaining attentive to the possible contemporary usefulness of the concept of replacement for the study of culture.

-replaceability be made useful for the study of cultural objects?
+replacement travel between different discourses?
+How can replacement or replaceability be made useful for the study of cultural objects?
 And which objects warrant their use?
 It is on these and

 The proposed volume will include contributions from participants to a two day conference that took place in Lisbon in December of 2018, and contributions from people outside of that